ZoeRorvig/readme-generator/generated-README/README.md

   ## Contributing

-  The contribution guidelines are as follows:
+  The contribution guidelines are as follows: d

   ## Tests

+  d

   ## Questions

-  If you have any questions about this repo, you can reach me directly at .
-You can find more of my work at [](https://github.com/).
+  If you have any questions about this repo, you can reach me directly at d.
+You can find more of my work at [d](https://github.com/d).